What Is Alcohol Withdrawal?

-Most alcohol withdrawal symptoms begin within six hours after a person stops drinking, and they usually become most intense after two or three days.
-Withdrawal usually lasts for about one week.
+Most alcohol withdrawal symptoms begin within 6 hours after a person stops drinking, and they usually become most intense after 2 or 3 days.
+Withdrawal usually lasts for about 1 week.

-During the third, fourth, and fifth days of withdrawal a person will experience emotional distress and delirium tremens may continue.
-After five days the physical symptoms of withdrawal begin to subside, but psychological symptoms often persist.
+During the third, fourth, and fifth days of withdrawal, a person will experience emotional distress and delirium tremens may continue.
+After 5 days the physical symptoms of withdrawal begin to subside; psychological symptoms often persist, however.
 Some people will continue to have anxiety, irritability, and insomnia for weeks or even months.

 Treatment For Alcohol Withdrawal During Detox

 No one should attempt to detox from alcohol alone.
 Medical professionals at hospitals and recovery centers are able to help people with the symptoms of alcohol withdrawal.
 For example, doctors and nurses often provide detox patients with Benzodiazepines and medications to help them cope with anxiety and avoid seizures.
 They also monitor their patients’ blood pressure and other vital signs and make sure they stay hydrated.